What are the modules? How are they different? Why is it important to know? How can I work with the system instead of against it?

 This is where your essay gets juicy.
 This is the part where you speak with wisdom about a text that you actually might like.
 This is also the part where Glenda, who’s marking your essay in Wollongong, should spit out her third instant coffee at the new conclusions you have come to about discovery – as opposed to the 314th analysis of Remember the Titans and how a football coach represents all of the inspirations in our lives and striving for greatness.
 (They can smell boys’ schools from a mile away when they see this one in the introduction – don’t let your gender be assumed).

-I cannot stress enough the need for a decent, not very well-known, and deep related text.
+I cannot stress enough the need for a decent, not very well-known, and deeply related text.
 This will make the difference between a Band 5 and a Band 6 answer.
 One really great one that I teach to my students for both Standard and Advanced is Sarah’s Key, a 2009 French/English film about the Holocaust and its impact on individuals in France today, which I 10/10 recommend because it wows the markers – which is your main goal.

 How they mark: